Mass and Age determination of the LAMOST data with different Machine Learning methods: Conclusions

 In this paper, with the help of LAMOST, APOGEE and asteroseismology data, we use random forest to predict the mass of 948,216 large sample stars, mass and age of 163,105 RC stars.
 We select stellar parameters with high correlation with mass and age to construct training model, then we use theses features, convex hull algorithm and random forest method to determine the age and mass of larger sample.

-We find that the precision of the mass for large sample stars could reach 0.03, RC stars could reach 0.04, and RC age precision could be 0.07 for test dataset ({\bf shown in Fig.~\ref{RF_prediction}}).
-Compared with other high quality sample, the precision for mass of large sample stars could reach 0.13, mass precision of RC stars could reach 0.09, and age precision of RC stars could reach 0.18 for the median relative error.
-In general, our results could be compared well to recent works so it is implying we could make full use of the method in the future.
+We find that the precision of the mass for large sample stars could reach 3\%, RC stars could reach 4\%, and RC age precision could be 7\% for test dataset (shown in Fig.~\ref{RF_prediction}).
+Compared with other high quality sample, the precision for mass of large sample stars could reach 13\%, mass precision of RC stars could reach 9\%, and age precision of RC stars could reach 18\% for the median relative error.
+In general, our results could be compared well to recent works, in particular for open clusters, which could reach 9.5\% for median relative error, so it is strongly implying we could make full use of the method in the future.

 We also explore the performance of different machine learning methods for the first time, in particular for age.
 There should be no absolute advantages and disadvantages between different machine learning methods, and each method has its own applications dependent on purpose.
-After comparison, we find that the nonlinear model is more in line with our expectations than the linear model, and the GBDT and RF are the best.
+After comparisons, we find that the nonlinear model is more in line with our expectations than the linear model, and the GBDT and RF are better.
 In order to make the model suitable for more stars, we choose the RF which needs less feature numbers to achieve our scientific target in this work.

-To some extent, this paper could be considered as the first paper of our series of works and the catalog will be shared online.
+To some extent, this paper could be considered as the first paper of our series of works and the catalog will be shared online with community.
 This method will be widely used in the other catalogs or surveys and we will also attempt to consider systematics, possible zero-points for age in the future.

 \acknowledgements